-Above: Children at SDN Owl's House working with Katie from Inner Child Yoga, 22 June 2021 SDN Owl's House is leading the new generation of early childhood education centre design and commitment to sustainability practice through communal spaces allowing multiple ages to explore and use all areas together.
-The success of this approach can be seen in the centre receiving an Exceeding rating across all seven quality areas of the National Quality Standard in May 2022.
+Above: Children at SDN Owl's House working with Katie from Inner Child Yoga, 22 June 2021 SDN's agreement with UNSW included a provision to rename the centres.
+The Winnie the Pooh themed names do not fit with our naming convention which is generally geographical.
+Therefore, it was decided that as of June 2, 2025, SDN Owl's House Kingsford at UNSW would become SDN Kingsford at UNSW Sydney.
 About this history and the SDN Archive This history was put together from documents held in the SDN Archive, the State Archives and Records Authority of NSW and the UNSW Archives.
 The SDN Archive, established in 2002, is a unique resource in Australia's early childhood education sector.
 SDN Children's Services runs 26 children's education and care centres throughout NSW and the ACT, as well as offering disability services for children and young people, and delivering government funded programs supporting children and families and other sector organisations.